History of the Wool Industry in England, the Yorkshire West Riding and Pudsey & Halifax.

 In the 17th century with the rise of parliament the company lost many of its privileges.
 Its charter was abrogated in 1689, but the company survived as a trading association at Hamburg until the outbreak of the Napoleonic Wars.

 Tempest Milner (1603-73) was Master of the Merchant Taylors Company in 1655.
 Tempest was, perhaps, drawn to this company because of its long standing family connections ... after all it was chartered by Edward III in 1327, and had its origins in the shenanigans of wool and the Hundred Years War.

 The Fuggers were another early example of an international trading firm whose banking interests underpinned their trade in copper, wax, furs, silver, spices and anything else ... and the Fuggers were based in Augsburg.

-During the 18th century the output of cloth from the West Riding of Yorkshire equalled that of East Anglia and the cloth manufacturing area of Leeds, Bradford, Halifax, Huddersfield & Wakefield took shape.
+During the 18th century the output of cloth from the West Riding of Yorkshire equaled that of East Anglia and the cloth manufacturing area of Leeds, Bradford, Halifax, Huddersfield & Wakefield took shape.
 A rapid transformation from cottage industry to factory production.
-But as Pat Hudson points out, diverse specialisations searched for scale as folk trialled & errored -
+But as Pat Hudson points out, diverse specialisations searched for scale as folk trialed & errored -

 'There were a myriad of separate industries which had developed as distinct regional specialisms within the West Riding textile area'.

 One important specialisation differentiated wool & worsted and required different process and different capital investments.
 Wool involved bulky cross meshed fibres which traditionally required the cloth to be 'fulled'.
 Worsted was a later development and involved longer stapled wool and additional straightening out of the fibres prior to spinning a finer yarn.
 Significantly the finer worsteds could not be produced on the hand jenny and required mechanised spinning and additional investment capital.